wp-plugins/featured-articles-lite/readme.txt

 * Solves small bugs related to display tables in administration.

 = 2.5.2 =
-* Solved issue in slideshow themes that was causing second slide to show for an instant when page was loading.
-Modified files: all display.php files in all slideshow themes.
+* Solved issue in slider themes that was causing second slide to show for an instant when page was loading.
+Modified files: all display.php files in all slider themes.

 = 2.5.1 =
 * Solved WordPress 3.5 error fatal error related to $wpdb->prepare()